top of page

 Propaganda: Lies on Repeat

-The Nazis had a secret weapon: propaganda.
-Joseph Goebbels, the Nazi propaganda mastermind, made sure that antisemitism was everywhere—newspapers, posters, movie theaters, speeches, you name it.
+Joseph Goebbels, the Nazi mastermind in charge of Nazi propaganda, made sure that antisemitism was everywhere—newspapers, posters, movie theaters, speeches, school textbooks, you name it.
 Papers like Der Stürmer published grotesque cartoons and stories portraying Jews as greedy, corrupt, and dangerous.
-It was all part of a strategy to make antisemitism feel normal.
+All of it was part of a strategy to make antisemitism feel normal.
 And sadly, it worked.

 der strumer anti semtiism.jpg